 Telcordia GR-1089-CORE Compliance

 Client had designed a family of IP telephony products for use in the public network, but the products failed both the lightning and power cross tests in Telcordia GR-1089.
 A large sale to a major North American carrier was put on hold until the problems could be resolved.
-Randolph Telecom reviewed and then redesigned a total of six different line cards that implemented functions such as FXS, FXO, T1 and DSL services.
-All six modified line card designs passed GR-1089 on the first attempt, and the sale to the major carrier was completed.
+Randolph Telecom reviewed and then redesigned a total of six different line cards for various port types.
+All six of the modified line card designs passed GR-1089 on the first attempt, and the sale to the major carrier was completed.